 JUDGMENT OF THE GENERAL COURT (Second Chamber)

-(Community trade mark – Application for a Community trade mark – Orange colouring of the toe of a sock – Absolute ground for refusal – Absence of distinctive character – Article 7(1)(b) of Regulation (EC) No 40/94 (now Article 7(1)(b) of Regulation (EC) No 207/2009))
+(Community trade mark – Application for Community word mark WIR MACHEN DAS BESONDERE EINFACH – Absolute ground for refusal – Lack of distinctive character – Article 7(1)(b) of Regulation (EC) No 207/2009)

-Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM), represented by C. Jenewein and G. Schneider, acting as Agents,
+Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM), represented by J. Crespo Carrillo, acting as Agent,

-ACTION brought against the decision of 6 October 2008 of the Fourth Board of Appeal of OHIM (Case R 846/2008‑4), concerning an application for registration, as a Community trade mark, of the sign consisting of the orange colouring of the toe of a sock,
+ACTION brought against the decision of the Second Board of Appeal of OHIM of 29 September 2009 (Case R 554/2009-2), concerning an application for the word sign WIR MACHEN DAS BESONDERE EINFACH as a Community trade mark,

 THE GENERAL COURT (Second Chamber),

-having regard to the application lodged at the Court Registry on 12 December 2008,
+having regard to the application lodged at the Registry of the General Court on 23 December 2009,

 gives the following

 1 On 17 October 2008, the applicant, Smart Technologies ULC, filed an application for registration of a Community trade mark at the Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM) pursuant to Council Regulation (EC) No 40/94 of 20 December 1993 on the Community trade mark (OJ 1994 L 11, p.
 1), as amended (replaced by Council Regulation (EC) No 207/2009 of 26 February 2009 on the Community trade mark (OJ 2009 L 78, p.
 1)).